cyberark/terraform-provider-conjur/README.md

 ## Installation

-### Using terraform-provider-conjur with Conjur Open Source
+### Using terraform-provider-conjur with Conjur OSS

-Are you using this project with [Conjur Open Source](https://github.com/cyberark/conjur)?
+Are you using this project with [Conjur OSS](https://github.com/cyberark/conjur)?
 Then we **strongly** recommend choosing the version of this project to use from the latest [Conjur OSS suite release](https://docs.conjur.org/Latest/en/Content/Overview/Conjur-OSS-Suite-Overview.html).
 Conjur maintainers perform additional testing on the suite release versions to ensure compatibility.
-When possible, upgrade your Conjur version to match the [latest suite release](https://docs.conjur.org/Latest/en/Content/ReleaseNotes/ConjurOSS-suite-RN.htm); when using integrations, choose the latest suite release that matches your Conjur version.
+When possible, upgrade your Conjur OSS version to match the [latest suite release](https://docs.conjur.org/Latest/en/Content/ReleaseNotes/ConjurOSS-suite-RN.htm); when using integrations, choose the latest suite release that matches your Conjur version.
 For any questions, please contact us on [Discourse](https://discuss.cyberarkcommons.org/c/conjur/5).